EXCLUSIVE-Petrobras expands fuel price parity calculation period to cut volatility - sources

+* Policy does not prevent prices adjustments at the pump (Adds information from a third person and market reaction.)

-RIO DE JANEIRO, Feb 5 - Brazil’s state-controlled oil company, Petrobras, has recently expanded to one year, from three months, the period for which it calculates the international price parity of the fuels it sells, two people familiar with the decision said.
+RIO DE JANEIRO, Feb 5 - Brazil’s state-controlled oil company, Petrobras, recently expanded to one year from three months the period for which it calculates the international price parity of the fuels it sells, two people familiar with the decision said.

 The change, which applies to both diesel and gasoline, avoids transferring international price volatility to local gas pump prices, said the people, who declined to be named because the information is not public.